 Language was the biggest problem.
 First, the dog had to learn what stay meant before it could be commanded to do so.
-Some residual instinct in the dog's brain gave him the chance he needed when, after three weeks of commands matched with strips of rabbit hide as reward, the mutt finally caught on, and would stay in one place for nearly two minutes.
+Some residual breeding gave him the proof he needed when, after three weeks of carefully correlated commands to stay and strips of rabbit hide as reward, the mutt finally caught on, and would stay in one place for nearly two minutes, wriggling in hungry anticipation.

-The headband proved to fit around the top of the dog's skull, tight enough to keep it from slipping off, but not so tight as to interfere with the test itself.
-It was another three weeks before he felt the mutt understood basic commands, and stopped trying to paw the headband off.
+The headband proved to fit well enough around the top of the dog's skull, tight enough to keep it from pawing it off, but not so tight as to interfere with the test itself.
+He kept up the training until he could be confident that the mutt would understand what it was meant to do, and could do so with a clear understanding of the consequences if it failed.
 The day the dog sat for ten minutes, without so much as whining, he took it out to the grassy area near the cliff face that he'd designated as the testing area.

 The experiment was not exactly a success.
 The dog died convulsing horribly, its tongue lolled out and coated in thick pink foam.
-The simple command not to follow him out of the painted circle had set off the band within a few minutes, but the death took much longer.
-By the end of all the fuss, he had to wonder if it was so violent because he'd missed something in his programming, or simply because the dog was too simple-minded and stubborn to die.
+The simple command to leave the roasted squirrel he'd set out proved impossible, and the dog managed scarcely a minute before taking half a dozen steps forward.
+The band went off in the instant the animal's snout touched the squirrel's scorched fur, and the shock itself only lasted a second.
+But the death took much longer, almost comically so.
+By the end, he wondered if it was so violent because he'd missed something in his programming, or simply because the dog was too simple-minded and stubborn to die.

 And once that happened, there wouldn't be a way home at all.